NDMark

 1. Chapter 19 - Parasitic computing case

-No variations will be granted from the scheduled final exam date or time.
+No variations will be granted for the final exam date or time.

 Some Useful Ethics Sites